What are some of the widely used Cloud Design Patterns?

 At the heart of this lies a fundamental issue: how to handle application scalability effectively?

-Cloud design patterns are invaluable for constructing dependable, scalable, and secure cloud applications.
-While discussing Azure-specific patterns, we explore the factors to consider in design.
-It’s essential to note that most of these design patterns apply to distributed systems, whether hosted on Azure or other cloud services.
-But before we delve into these cloud design patterns, it’s important to understand the challenges these patterns address.
+Cloud design patterns, in particular, are crucial for building reliable, scalable, and secure cloud applications.
+While we’ll focus on Azure-specific patterns, the principles generally apply to distributed systems on any cloud platform.
+Before diving into these cloud design patterns, it’s essential to understand the core challenges they are designed to address.

 What are the challenges in cloud development?